elivz/VzAddress-Craft/README.md

 * `markerSize` - The relative size of the pushpin that marks the address location.
 One of: normal, mid, small, or tiny. (default: normal)
 * `markerColor` - The color of the pushpin.
 Either a named color (black, brown, green, purple, yellow, blue, gray, orange, red, or white) or a 6-digit hex-code, like "#ff0000".
 Three-digit color codes are not supported. (default: red)
 * `markerLabel` - Instead of the normal dot, you can specify a single letter or number to appear on the pushpin. (default: none)
 * `key` - Your [Google API key](https://developers.google.com/maps/documentation/static-maps/get-api-key).
-Not required, but you may be subject to usage limits if you don't have an API key. (default: none)
+Not required, but you may be subject to usage limits if you don't have an API key.
+You can also specify your API key globally in the plugin settings page. (default: none)

 ### Output an image tag containing the static Google Map